 Nursing Essential Skills

 Students planning on entering any of the nursing programs need to be aware of the essential skills required of the successful nurse.
 The essential skills are the expectations upon which clinical performance is based for all levels of nursing.
 Nursing students are expected to demonstrate these skills and characteristics in the classroom, campus lab sessions, and clinical rotations.
-To learn more about the essential skills, please read this information.

 Risks and Hazards